Congressional leaders reach a tentative deal to avoid government shutdown. But Ukraine aid stalls

 The new Republican leader is facing the test of his career trying to keep the U.S. government open by Friday's midnight deadline for several federal departments.
 At the same time, emergency funding for Ukraine, Israel and Indo-Pacific allies remains stubbornly stalled.
 President Joe Biden convened leaders Tuesday in hopes of pushing them toward a deal.

-“We are very close to getting it done,” Schumer, D-N.Y., said as he opened his side of the Capitol on Wednesday.
+“As the President and Congressional Leaders made clear at yesterday’s meeting, we cannot allow a government shutdown," White House press secretary Karine Jean-Pierre said in a statement.
+She said the agreement reached would help prevent a “needless" federal shutdown.

-Congress is in what has become a familiar cycle of threatened shutdowns and disruptions as Johnson's hard-right Republicans in his GOP majority strive for steeper spending reductions than Democrats and even some other Republicans are willing to accept.
+Congress is in what has become a familiar cycle of threatened shutdowns and disruptions as hard-right Republicans in Johnson’s majority strive for steeper spending reductions than Democrats and even some other Republicans are willing to accept.
 This would be the fourth short-term funding extension in about a five-month span.

 While Johnson, R-La., inherited a difficult dynamic, it will only be compounded when his majority shrinks further Wednesday when Democrat Tom Suozzi of New York is sworn in after the special election to replace ousted GOP Rep. George Santos.
 The House is split 213-219, leaving Johnson no room for dissent.